CSR Charter ⅡHarmonizing with the Environment and Contributing to Realizing a Sustainable Society

 Smart Energy Network

 A Smart Energy Network is a next-generation energy system that combines a gas cogeneration system, renewable energy, and information and communication technology (ICT), enabling energy interchange as well as integrated control of dispersed sources of power.
 The SEN provides three new values: 1) promotion of further energy saving and CO2 emission reduction, 2) enhancement of energy security, and 3) acceleration of the introduction of renewable sources of energy.
 In FY2011 to 2013, Osaka Gas participated jointly with Tokyo Gas Co., Ltd. in the “Dispersed Energy Compound Optimization Demonstration Project” of the Ministry of Economy, Trade and Industry (METI).
 Osaka Gas successfully completed the demonstration, with cooperation from nine customers.
-Based on the result of this demonstration, we started verification testing of implementing demand response in June 2012.

 We have also developed a smart energy network in an area earmarked for redevelopment, partially owned by the Daigas Group, in the Iwasaki district of Nishi Ward in Osaka City.
 The network enables the accommodation of electricity among connected facilities in the area, including a shopping mall, a stadium and buildings of the Daigas Group.
 This network went into operation in July 2013.